 COLLEGE OF BUSINESS

-Mackenzie Westmoreland, a senior accounting major, was recently awarded a $10,000 scholarship by the Public Company Accounting Oversight Board (PCAOB) intended to encourage outstanding accounting students to pursue careers in audit.
-For the 2019-20 academic year, only 207 students from U.S. colleges and universities were selected to receive the scholarship.
+Tanecia Boone has been awarded a $10,000 scholarship by the Public Company Accounting Oversight Board intended to encourage outstanding accounting students to pursue careers in audit.
+A junior accounting major, Boone was one of only 369 students nationwide selected to receive the scholarship.

 Entrepreneur, American TV personality, businessman, author Willie Robertson will deliver the College of Business’ Entrepreneurship Lecture Series on Monday, October 9.